Skip to main content

 2. National Exam

-2. Target: The program will maintain a 90% or better pass rate for graduates on the national licensure exam (question on alumni survey).
+1. Target: The program will maintain a 90% or better pass rate on the national licensure exam for graduates in each cohort (question on alumni survey).

 3. Graduation Rate

-1. Benchmark: The program will graduate 75% of students in two- and one-half years (advertised length) and 83% of students in three year (faculty report).
+1. Target: The program will graduate 75% of students from each cohort in two- and one-half years (advertised length).

 4. Licensure Rate

-1. Benchmark: The program will maintain a 75% rate or better for graduates receiving MFT licensure (question on alumni survey).
+1. Benchmark (COAMFTE): The program will maintain a 70% rate or better for graduates in each cohort receiving any level of MFT licensure (question on alumni survey).

 Back To Top